MTstateIntroStats/IntroStatActivitiesHybrid/06-LN06-1cat_simulation.Rmd

-## Lecture Notes Week 6: Inference for one categorical variable using Simulation-based methods
+## Lecture Notes Week 6: Inference for One Categorical Variable using Simulation-based Methods

 \setstretch{1}